 Pork steak comes from the shoulder of the pig and tends to be a leaner cut of meat, whereas pork chops come from different parts of the pig depending on the type of chop.
 Chops tend to be more tender since they come from the loins.

-What to serve pork steaks with?
+What to serve with pork steaks?

 Rice – The first time I made this recipe, I made it with the crispy potatoes, but then I thought rice sounded delicious.
 So I made some rice, then served the pork steak and cream sauce over the rice which was even better.